gcharters/open-cloud-native-intro/README.md

-# Get Started with cloud-native on the open Java stack
+# Get started with cloud-native on the open Java stack

 ## Abstract